raynaharrisphd/raynaharrisphd.github.io/portfolio.md

 Hi!
 I'm Rayna.
 I'm from a small town in East Texas surrounded by lakes and pine trees, but I now live in Alpine Meadows.
 I hold a Ph.D. in Molecular and Cellular Biology and a B.S. in Biochemistry from The University of Texas at Austin.
 I have nearly 20 years of experience teaching courses in biology, chemistry, computer science, with some experience teaching Spanish and yoga [The Courage Project](https://www.instagram.com/p/DAhsXISpUFW/) and Tahoe Flow Arts & Fitness.

-<img src="/images/portfolio/r4ds.png" alt="review" width="35%" align="center"/> <img src="/images/portfolio/courageproujects-summit.png" alt="review" width="55%" align="center"/>

-_Photo of me teaching people meditation and yoga as part of an educational summit on mental health concerns in athletes and how to use R for data analsis as part of an R Ladies Buenos Aires meetup._

 I am deeply committed to fostering balance, fairness, and equity in my diverse classrooms.
 You can learn more about my teaching philosophy in my [blog](https://www.raynaharris.com/blog/teaching-philosophy/) and view my [CV](https://www.raynaharris.com/teaching/).
 This portfolio highlights the impact of the Courageous Faculty Teaching Alliance (CFTA) on my approach, particularly in the Anatomy & Physiology (BIO 204 and 205) and Introduction to General Chemistry for Dual High School and College Credit (CHM 100) courses.

+<img src="/images/portfolio/r4ds.png" alt="review" width="35%" align="center"/> <img src="/images/portfolio/courageproujects-summit.png" alt="review" width="55%" align="center"/>

+_Photo of me teaching people meditation and yoga as part of an educational summit on mental health concerns in athletes and how to use R for data analsis as part of an R Ladies Buenos Aires meetup._

 ## Goals for my CFTA Fellowship

-- Increase engagement in the classroom
+- Increase engagement in the classroom and laboratory
 - Implement equitable grading practices

 ## Course Motto